Charolas/PROJECT-SKYRIM/README.md

 - 190GB for Download

 **Notes**
-- There is very low difference between High and High Optimized in terms of visuals, but you can get more FPS.
+- There is very low difference between High and Medium in terms of visuals, but you can get more FPS.
 - All inis will change and vary depending on the specific area you are on game due to SKSE Plugins that will cover it for more FPS
-- You can change the INI files, specially the resolution, either to cover higher resolutions such as 1440p or to reduce it so that NIS will increase it's performance
-- It's not recommended to play this modlist at 4K due to the lack of mod support to the widescreen fix.
+- You can change the resolution in the SkyrimPrefs.ini (make sure to use the ini used by the Mod Organizer that is installed during the Wabajack installation.
+It should be located at ProjectSkyrim\profiles\Default).
+If you need more frames you can always decrease the resolution, it will be scaled up to fullscreen by default.

 ## Pagefile Configuration
   1. Press **Windows + R** on your keyboard